-The obverse of the Great Sand Dunes National Park Quarter will be the same as found on all of the other America the Beautiful coins.
-They contain a portrait of the first President of the United States George Washington, as designed by John Flanagan.
+Obverses (heads side) of Great Sand Dunes National Park Quarters are identical to all of the other America the Beautiful coins.
+They bear a portrait of the first President of the United States George Washington as designed by John Flanagan.

 Great Sand Dunes National Park information

-Originally, the Great Sand Dunes National Park of Colorado was founded as a national monument in 1932 and was only a fraction of the size it is today.
+Originally in 1932, the Great Sand Dunes National Park of Colorado was founded as a national monument and it was a fraction of the size it is today.
 In 2000, another large portion of land was purchased to increase the size of the monument.
 Finally, in 2004, Great Sand Dunes was designated a national park.

 The Great Sand Dunes National Park is not a dry area.
 In fact, the dunes maintain a certain amount of stability due to moist sand underneath a dry top layer.
 There are rivers that flow around the dunes that also erode away at the sand.
 However, when the rivers dry up, the wind blows that sand back up into the dunes, replenishing them.